-- (a) State properties that provide local services. - (b) State properties that provide regional/municipal district-wide service. - (c) State properties that provide provincial/national service. - "Threshold" means the reduction, as contemplated in section 15 of the Act, of residential property; - "Vacant land" means land where no immovable improvements have been erected or buildings are in the process of being built the land shall be deemed vacant until an occupation certificate is issued. - "Zoning" means the purpose for which land may lawfully be used or for which buildings may be erected or used, or both, as contained in any applicable Land Use Management Scheme and "zoned" has corresponding meaning.
+- (a) State properties that provide local services. - (b) State properties that provide regional/municipal district-wide service. - (c) State properties that provide provincial/national service. - (d) Residential Properties that are government owned - "Threshold" means the reduction, as contemplated in section 15 of the Act, of residential property; - "Vacant land" means land where no immovable improvements have been erected or buildings are in the process of being built the land shall be deemed vacant until an occupation certificate is issued. - "Zoning" means the purpose for which land may lawfully be used or for which buildings may be erected or used, or both, as contained in any applicable Land Use Management Scheme and "zoned" has corresponding meaning.